Enumerator (computer science): Equivalence of Enumerator and Turing Machines

 It's very easy to construct a Turing Machine $M$ that recognizes the enumerable language $L$.
 We can have two tapes.
 On one tape we take the input string and on the other tape, we run the enumerator to enumerate the strings in the language one after another.
 Once a string is printed in the second tape we compare it with the input in the first tape.
-If its a match, then we accept the input, else reject.
+If it's a match, then we accept the input, otherwise we continue.
+Note that if the string is not in the language, the turing machine will never halt, thus rejecting the string.